 Preheat oven to 400 degrees.
 Line 12-cup muffin tin with silicone cupcake liners.
 You can also spray a nonstick muffin tin with non-stick cooking spray but the egg bites aren't quite as easy to release from tin.

 - Mix hash browns with melted butter and press into bottom and up sides of muffin cups.

-- When potatoes are done, remove from oven and divide bacon (and/or spinach) between the 6 cups.
+When potatoes are done, remove from oven and divide bacon between the 12 cups.

 - Set oven to broil and place muffin tin 5"-6" from heat and cook until cheese is melted and slightly browned, about 1-2 minutes.